Starting Lineup minor league action figure gallery

 This is a well-designed Starting Lineup figure.
 I love the orange details on the cap logo, jersey script, and stirrups.
 The J on the cap is a bit oversized, but that’s certainly a forgivable offense.
 Great job all around.

 Here’s some detail on the logos, especially the admirable attempt at the “Smiling Sun” patch that the Suns wore for decades.
-[MLG Note: see several examples of the Smiling Sun on this page.]
 Though the angle is a bit off, and the mouth isn’t quite open the same way, you can tell that someone put some good effort into the design of this figure.

 1999 “From the Minors to the Majors” set